 Improving Student Participation in Online Discussions

 Updated on April 10, 2014 (originally posted on January 28, 2014) by Sarah Bleakney

 Online discussions are an important component of any course, whether it is online, on-ground, or somewhere in between.
 They provide a venue for student-student and student-instructor interactions, potentially enriching course communications and increasing course engagement.
 However, many instructors can find effectively incorporating discussions a challenge.

 Perhaps you have tried online discussions and get plenty of participation, but face issues such as conflict and tangential or unsubstantial contributions?
-Another Faculty Focus article provides a variety of solutions worth considering for scenarios you may have or might face.
+Tips for Overcoming Online Discussion Board Challenges provides a variety of solutions worth considering for scenarios you may have or might face.
 Another great resource—especially for the visually-oriented—is an infographic, Why aren’t your students participating on the Discussion Board?
 Its flowchart format guides instructors through troubleshooting their approach to online discussions.

 Faculty Focus – Special Report on the 10 Principles of Effective Online Teaching

 Posted on October 30, 2012 by Tawnya Means

 Teaching online for the first time is a little like trying to drive a car in a foreign country.
 You know how to drive, just like you know how to teach, but it sure is hard to get the hang of driving on the left side of the road...you’re not quite sure how far a kilometer is...and darn it if those road signs aren’t all in Japanese.